-GOALS FY 2025 STATUS FY 2026 PROJECTED FY 2026 1.
-Decrease the number of violent crimes through proactive patrol techniques, investigation and effective prosecution.
-Ongoing Ongoing 2.
+GOALS FY 2025 STATUS FY 2026 PROJECTED FY 2026 Decrease the n techniques, invest Ongoing 2.
 Increase trainin g opportunities for all bureau personnel.
 Ongoing Ongoing ality of life for the community through proactive ng, narcotic and violent crimes.
 Ongoing Ongoing 4.
 Fulfill all open re ecords and discovery requests.
 Ongoing Ongoing

 - 1. Utilize K-9 Section to better support the operations of all Bureau's of the Agency. - 2.
-Provide additional training and support to all Operations Bureau Personnel. - $3.\ Provide$ professional dispatch and communication services for SPD and SFD. - 4.
+Provide additional training and support to all Operations Bureau Personnel. - 3.
+Provide professional dispatch and communication services for SPD and SFD. - 4.
 Utilize Detective Section to increase clearances on violent and gun-related crimes. - 5.
 Fulfill 100% of the open records and discovery requests in the time frame allowed in Georgia Statutes.